Federated-Blockchains-Initiative/docker-jaxx/README.md

 - VNC_PORT = Where to run the VNC server defaults to 8239

 ## Volumes
-- /config - symlinked from /root/.config/Jaxx for peristant wallet configuration
+- /config - symlinked from /root/.config/Jaxx for persistent wallet configuration

 ## Ports
 - 8280 web vnc frontend